boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > And yes, anarcat, we checked thermals; there's some hot radiators, but the hab's big and crowded enough that there's no way to be sure.
 >
-> **Bauble**: And we've also tried to call in some circle-A and Guan-Xi favors, work some external contacts.
+> **Bauble**: And we've also tried to call in some circle-A and Guanxi favors, work some external contacts.
 > So far, not much.
-> We've got some rumors, and we've uncovered some hints of an outside supply-chain, but that's it.
+> We've got some rumors, and we've uncovered some evidence of an outside supply-chain, but that's it.
 > We haven't got anything on what's inside those black-budget groups.
 >
 > **Plasmage**: What about infosec?